apache/mxnet/docs/packages/python/index.md

 MXNet Python Package
 ====================
 This page contains links to all the python related documents on python package.
-To install the package package, checkout [Build and Installation Instruction](../../how_to/build.md).
+To install the python package, checkout [Build and Installation Instruction](../../how_to/build.md).
 There are three types of documents you can find about mxnet.

 * [Tutorials](#tutorials) are self contained materials that introduces a certain use-cases of mxnet.